isildenizozturk/Simple-eCommerce-App-Project-/README.md

 exp://192.168.0.2:19000
 The "manifest" at that URL tells the Expo app how to retrieve and load your app's JavaScript bundle, so even if you load it in the app via a URL like exp://localhost:19000, the Expo client app will still try to retrieve your app at the IP address that the start script provides.

+Installations

+You need to install required packages which are import to the project.